 Some condoms and diaphragms used for contraception contain latex and should be avoided.
 A female condom that is latex free is now available.

-You can buy latex-free condoms and diaphragms at the following outlets:
+You can buy latex-free condoms and diaphragms at:

 Where to get help